ahn1305/medium-postscraper-api/readme.md

 # Medium Blog Scraper

 This is a Flask-based web scraper that extracts blog posts from a given Medium URL.
-The application scrapes the blog titles, descriptions, and post URLs and returns them in a JSON format.
+The application scrapes the blog titles and post URLs and returns them in a JSON format.

 ## Features
 - Scrapes Medium blog posts
-- Extracts title, description, and post URL
+- Extracts title and post URL
 - Provides API access via a simple GET request

 ## Technologies Used